Such was the case when I spotted a plain jane, yellow plastic tray last week.

 I cut the chart out with a rotary cutter, but scissors or a mat knife would also work.
 The edges should be straight and clean.
 You should dry-fit the paper onto the tray before going further.
 I ironed the map to smooth the wrinkles and creases.
 What gal wants those to show?

 Finally, I sprayed the whole tray with a clear sealer.
-My serving tray is all decked out for her new life.
+My serving tray is

 I'm pleased with the look, and I know I'll find